faaiz99/Detection-of-Anxiety-and-Depression/README.md

 For any questions or feedback, feel free to reach out to faaizaslam75@live.com.

- docker build -t fastapi-app .
+ docker build -t ftest-image.
+sudo docker run -p 8000:8000 test-image